bitvijays/umbrella-wiki/source/1_Architecture.rst

 Radio Simulator
 """""""""""""""

 - The radio simulators provide a REST API for redirected radio serial port messages.
 The API context/msg is used for sending the redirected serial port messages into the simulator instance (by default on port 80).
 The response contains the performance estimates for the different destination robots.
-The experiment container pseudo tty serial ports are mapped using volume mounts within the container initialisation to permit the multiple experiment containers to coexist on the same VMs using the same serial ports from the experiment perspective.
+The experiment container pseudo TTY serial ports are mapped using volume mounts within the container initialisation to permit the multiple experiment containers to coexist on the same VMs using the same serial ports from the experiment perspective.
 A serial port corresponds to each radio in each robot/experiment container.
 Hence there are 3 per robot instance; one for UWB and two for Bluetooth.
-In the future, a 5G radio could also be supported.
+In the future, the testbed could also support a 5G radio.
 The Wi-Fi device within the RockPi4 main board is not customarily exposed using USB interfaces.
 However, it is possible to create additional virtual serial ports and use IP to serial encapsulation (i.e. SLIP) to pass messages over the serial port.
 In this case, four serial ports per robot instance are required.
 - In addition, the REST API for ground truth takes the location position and orientation of the robots obtained from the gazebo simulator.
 The ground truth position is specified in metres for x,y and z coordinates.
 The quaternion rotations in radians define the orientation for x,y,z and w.
 The timestamp is specified in seconds and nanoseconds since the start or system start time.

 IoT Gateway